20 Aug 2024

 2. Focus on the small things first

-Start by addressing minor, yet obvious issues before tackling major changes.
-Product redesign is an iterative process that allows you to make adjustments, observe their impact, and refine further.
+Start by addressing minor (but obvious) issues before tackling major changes.
+Product redesign is an iterative process that allows you to make adjustments, observe their impact, and refine them further.
 Sweeping changes require a great deal of effort and, if they don’t work, reversing them can be time-consuming.
-It’s more efficient to make minor tweaks and assess their impact on usability.
+It’s more efficient to make minor tweaks and assess their impact on usability first.

 Minor issues might involve: